UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

 Now, we can run the main calibration program.

-If you've cloned the repository you should be able to run the following commands, when your current working directory is the root directory of the repository.
+If you've cloned the repository you should be able to run the following commands, assuming your current working directory is the root directory of the repository.

 ::